 It has been almost a month since I submitted my dissertation for my MA in Environment, Politics, and Globalisation at King’s College London.
 I thought it would be useful for both myself and anyone interested out there to unpack and explore the many topics I tried to tie together in my paper here on this platform.
-This is the second instalment of many.
+This is the second instalment of four.

 How to Consult?

 Under the Public Service (Social Value) Act 2012, public bodies are now required to ‘have regard to environmental, social, and environmental well-being in connection to public services’, and that they should consult or find other ways to inform the public of policy change.
 This is supplemented by a set of consultation principles which act as a guidance to how consultations should be held (Gov UK, 2018).
 Another set of commonly cited principles derived from a legal challenge — the Gunning Principles — also provide some basic direction for consultations (Sheldon, 2012).
 Both sets of principles aim to deliver a fair and trusted consultation which allows effective and meaningful engagement at the right time of the policymaking process.
 Neither of which are set rules that public consultations have to follow, but it is common practice to adhere to the general guidance they offer.